BartJanBoverhof/BartJanBoverhof/README.md

 👨‍🎓 I'm a student of Methodology and Statistics at Utrecht University.

-:computer: I’m working as an intern [ASReview](https://github.com/asreview).
+:computer: I’m working as an intern at [ASReview](https://github.com/asreview).

 📫 Reach me by e-mail at bjboverhof@gmail.com.